The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 As we talked about earlier, drowning is an extremely common cause of death, and young people are especially at risk.
 There are a few common causes of drowning that you need to know to fulfill this part of the requirement.
 Luckily, many of these can be avoided by following Safe Swim Defense.

-Here are a few of the most common situations that could lead to drowning, and how you can prevent them:
+Here are the most common situations that could lead to drowning, and how you can prevent them:

 While most drowning hazards can be avoided, sudden health emergencies can happen at any time.
-That’s why the water rescue techniques that we’ll be covering, later on, are so important!
-If you notice someone in danger, it’s crucial that you notify an adult and immediately rescue the victim.
+That’s why the water rescue techniques that we’ll be covering later on are so important!
+If you notice someone in danger, notify an adult and prepare for a rescue immediately.

 3b) How to identify persons in the water who need assistance.